Is Bluesky The Twitter Alternative We've Been Waiting For?

 It has enabled a measure of accountability through public pressure on organizations, companies, governments and public figures alike.
-Would the Arab Spring or Black Lives Matter occured without Twitter?
+Would the Arab Spring or Black Lives Matter occurred without Twitter?

-It has served as public service announcment platform for everything from Amber Alerts to tornado warnings to changes in bus schedules.
+It has served as a public service announcement platform for everything from Amber Alerts to tornado warnings to changes in bus schedules.

 It has enabled the formation of communities of interests that might not have otherwise found one another at scale, from Black Twitter to SEO nerds.

 Through access to the “Twitter firehose” of data, it has enabled insight into what a significant segment of the public thinks about any topic through social listening tools.
 Here’s a screen recording I made in 2010 of Twitter discussions about an episode of the TV show Glee that illustrates the point: